Heart-Force/cs4843assignment2/README.md

 Configure an application load balancer with targeting on the application instances.
 Create a new security group for the load balancer with whatever settings needed.
 Website is now up and running with the basics

+Afterwards you create the database and make it mysql.
+When it is up and running you create subdatabases for each application server you have running.
+Once the main database is online you connect it to the security group for the application instances.
+Now db is connected